imigueldiaz/astro-shoots-geojson/README.md

    - The `countries.txt` file contains the list of valid country codes, names and bounding box coordinates.
    - If you see any error on the file please report it as an issue or create a pull request.

 - `--quiet` will override `--verbose`.
-Both cannot be used together.
+Both cannot be used together, and if none is used, the script will assign the default value of `--verbose`.

 3. The script will extract the light pollution data for the specified region and export it to the chosen output format.
 4. If the `--gzip` or `--zip` option is used, the script will compress the output file using the respective compression method.

 ## Output

-The script generates two output files:
+The script generates two output files, e. g. if the `--outformat CSV` option is used:

 1. `output.csv`: A CSV file containing the extracted light pollution data.
-Each row represents a data point with the following columns (if the option `--output-format CSV` is used):
+Each row represents a data point with the following columns (if the option `--outformat CSV` is used):
    - Latitude
    - Longitude
    - Radiance